-Update: The signup bonus and bonus point categories do not count for million miler status.
+Update: Note that the bonus and bonus point categories do not count for million miler status.
 Only base spending will count for million miler status.

 Table of Contents